A Vertically Orientated Dark Matter Halo Marks a Flip of the Galactic Disk: Comparison with cosmological simulations

-The satellite galaxy spiraled inward brings a substantial net angular momentum.
-It is important to note that a tilt rate of $\sim 13\degree$ per Gyr corresponds to about 2 km/s at a radius of $r=10$ kpc, indicating a very minor rigid motion of the disk.
-This scenario requires torques that transfer less than $\lesssim 1\%$ of the angular momentum of the satellite galaxy with a total mass comparable to the stellar disk.
-In our analysis of 13 TNG/Auriga galaxies within a $3\sigma$ threshold, there are eight galaxies that underwent significant disk tilt with a tilt angle from $30\degree$ to $100\degree$, and seven of them are likely caused by minor mergers with $M_{\rm max} > 10^{10}\,M_{\odot}$, mostly spiraled-in (see appendix~\ref{ap:sat}).
-Disk flips are fairly common in cosmological simulations \citep{Dillamore2022MNRAS.513.1867D,Earp2017MNRAS.469.4095E,Bett2012MNRAS.420.3324B} and direct N-body simulations show that torque on the stellar disk from a satellite galaxy is a promising mechanism that induces it \citep{Dodge2023MNRAS.518.2870D}.
+The satellite galaxy that spiralled inwards brings a substantial net angular momentum.
+It is important to note that a tilt rate of $\sim 13\degree$ per Gyr corresponds to about 2 km/s at a radius of $r=10$ kpc, indicating a very minor rigid motion of the disc.
+This scenario requires torques that transfer less than $\lesssim 1\%$ of the angular momentum of the satellite galaxy, which has a total mass comparable to that of the stellar disc.
+In our analysis of 13 TNG/Auriga galaxies within a $3\sigma$ threshold, eight galaxies exhibit significant disc tilts, with tilt angles ranging from $30\degree$ to $100\degree$.
+Seven of them are likely caused by minor mergers with $M_{\rm max} > 10^{10}\,M_{\odot}$, mostly spiralled in (see appendix~\ref{ap:sat}).
+Disc flips are fairly common in cosmological simulations \citep{Dillamore2022MNRAS.513.1867D,Earp2017MNRAS.469.4095E,Bett2012MNRAS.420.3324B}.
+Direct N-body simulations show that the torque on the stellar disc from a satellite galaxy is a promising mechanism that induces the disc tilt \citep{Dodge2023MNRAS.518.2870D}.
+Previous analysis of Auriga galaxies shows that disc tilt is correlated with the time duration of close satellite interactions \citep{Gomez2017MNRAS.472.3722G}, consistent with our results.
+It is also found that even low-mass satellites that penetrate the outer regions of a galaxy can significantly perturb and tilt a host galactic disc \citep{Gomez2017MNRAS.465.3446G}, due not only to direct tidal perturbation but also to the generation of asymmetric features in the DM halo that can be efficiently transmitted to its inner regions.

 In a similar pattern, the evolution of TNG50 546474 is presented in the right panel of Fig.~\ref{fig:501208r}.
 This galaxy underwent a major merger that ended around $t\sim 7.5$ Gyr ago, immediately followed by the most massive minor merger with $M_{\rm max}=1.4\times10^{10}$\Msun.
-At $t\sim 7$ Gyr ago, after the reformation of the disk post-major merger and stabilization of the DM halo, the disk and DM halo were nearly coplanar aligned.
-Subsequently, the DM halo's shape saw minimal change although it gained about $30\%$ of its mass in the upcoming 7 Gyr through minor mergers on orbits consistent with the pre-existing DM halo shape.
-At the same time, the disk has tilted approximately $60\degree$ with an average rate of $\sim 8\degree$ per Gyr.
+At $t\sim 7$ Gyr ago, after the reformation of the disc post-major merger and stabilisation of the DM halo, the disc and DM halo were nearly coplanar and aligned.
+Subsequently, the DM halo's shape saw minimal change, although it gained about $30\%$ of its mass in the upcoming 7 Gyr through minor mergers on orbits consistent with the pre-existing DM halo shape.
+At the same time, the disc has tilted approximately $60\degree$ with an average rate of $\sim 8\degree$ per Gyr.